Where can I log in/out?

 You can enter your student ID number manually.
 If you do not know your student ID number, you can enter your social security number.

 I am logging into a Lab for my weekly hours.
-Do I have to stay in that room?
+Do I have to stay in the Tutoring Center?

 No, you can log in and go to another area of the building to study.
 You must stay in the building or you will be logged out.
 You must come back and log out before the Lab closes or you will only get 15 minutes credit for your time.

 Locate a log-in computer kiosk in the Tutoring Center that is turned on.
 Swipe the barcode on the back of your student ID card.
 If you do not have your card, you can enter the number manually or enter your social security number.
 Select the course for which you are here, from the drop down menu.
 Click to continue.
 To log out, swipe your card again.

 Your weekly hours will pop up automatically when you log out.

 How can I get tutoring in a course not listed on the schedule?

 Refer to our schedule or the glass case to the left of the door of the Math/Science Center entrance, where you will find a listing of the courses offered in the Tutoring Center along with days and times.

 If you are a student participating in the EOP program, CSTEP program, a person who receives Veteran benefits, or a student who receives ACCESS VR, then you need to meet with your counselor from that office to discuss what 1:1 tutoring options are available for you.

 Where can I find the yellow conversion cards for science?